Learn how to make the best sensory bins to entertain and teach your child, and to facilitate creative thinking and fine-motor development.

 A dinosaur small world in a dollar store plastic saucer

 For 2 or more children, you’ll want a larger container so the kids can gather around it comfortably.
 These work well:

 - shallow storage container

 Children gather around a new litter box filled with cloud dough

 A shallow storage container makes a great sensory bin

-For your theme, it’s always fun to choose something that your child is passionate about.
-You can always choose a theme that is new to your child too, as that will offer lots of opportunity for learning.
+For the theme of your bin, choose something that your child is passionate about.
+You can always opt for a theme that is new to your child too, as that will offer lots of opportunity for learning.
 Dinosaurs, farm, ocean, and construction themes are always popular here.

 Construction Sensory Bin in a cardboard box